alexconst/alexconst.github.io/_drafts/vagrant.md

 # About

 This is a guide on Vagrant which covers most of what there is to known about it.
-If you've found other resources to be confusing, not going through all the steps, or leaving out information; then you may find this tutorial helpful.
+If you've found other resources to be confusing, not going through all the steps, or not able to demystify how things work; then you may find this tutorial helpful.
 In any case, if you just need a cheat sheet then jump into the [Basics section](#basics).
-The only major feature left out from this tutorial was Multi-Machines, which will be approached in another tutorial where [Ansible](ansible.md) will also be used.

 # What is Vagrant